 Shoulder impingement is a common cause of pain and discomfort in the shoulder, but there’s a good chance that you’ve never heard of it by that name — instead, this condition is often referred to as swimmer’s shoulder, tennis shoulder, or thrower’s shoulder.
 Regardless of the name by which you know it, shoulder impingement almost always […]

 A shoulder arthroscopic decompression or acromioplasty is a very common operation for people with severe shoulder pain, which is typically caused by rotator cuff or shoulder impingement.
 However, a recent British study has questioned the frequency of this procedure and its benefit.
 Shoulder impingement syndrome, often referred to as shoulder bursitis, tendonitis impingement, swimmer’s shoulder, […]

-Aside from the physical injuries that boxers endure for their sport, many of them experience the same injuries that the average person can encounter.
-Because of the repetitious nature of punching while training, boxers commonly injure their shoulder.
-One of the most common of these shoulder injuries is rotator cuff impingement.
-The rotator cuff is a group of […]
+Aside from the physical injuries that boxers endure for their sport, many experience the same injuries that the average person may encounter.
+Because of the repetitious nature of their training, boxers commonly injure their shoulders.
+One of the most common shoulder injuries is rotator cuff impingement.
+The rotator cuff is a group of muscles that […]

 Swimming shoulder is another term for shoulder impingement.
 The condition has earned its name because swimmers very commonly irritate their shoulders when swimming because of the constant rotation of the joint.
 If you’re an avid swimmer, chances are you have had or will have shoulder impingement.
 You may also experience this shoulder pain if you simply like to swim […]